 __.
 The Commission’s Decision Mandating That Pipelines Implement Segmentation Does Not Comply With The Requirements Of Section 5 Of The Natural Gas Act.

 The Commission has mandated that every interstate pipeline grant firm transportation customers the right to segment or subdivide their capacity unless the pipeline can demonstrate that implementing segmentation is not operationally feasible on its system.
-The statutory basis for the Commission’s decision has seemingly changed from Order No. 637 to Order No. 637-A to Order No. 637-B. Regardless of the legal basis for the Commission’s actions if failed to comply with the mandates of Order No. 637.
+The statutory basis for the Commission’s decision has seemingly changed from Order No. 637 to Order No. 637-A to Order No. 637-B. Regardless of the legal basis for the Commission’s actions, it failed to comply with the requirements of section 5 of the Natural Gas Act (“NGA”).
 Therefore, this aspect of Order No. 637 must be reversed.

 In Order No. 637, the Commission required all pipelines to make pro forma tariff filings, “showing how they will comply with the regulation.
 That filing must include whatever tariff changes are necessary for full compliance.”
-To the extent a pipeline claims that segmentation cannot be implemented on all or some portion of its system, the pipeline must then demonstrate why it is restricting the application of segmentation in order to provide reliable firm service to its customers or protect the operational integrity of its pipeline system.
-Order No. 637 lacks any Commission specific findings, supported by substantial record evidence, that every pipeline’s existing tariff provisions are unjust and unreasonable in accordance with section 5 and that the Commission’s proposed regulation will produce a just and reasonable result on every pipeline system.
-Indeed, Order No. 637 requires pipelines to propose to institute these major changes existing just and reasonable tariffs without even mentioning section 5 of the NGA.
+To the extent a pipeline claims that segmentation cannot be implemented on all or some portion of its system, the pipeline must then demonstrate how restricting the application of segmentation is required in order to provide reliable firm service to its customers or protect the operational integrity of its pipeline system.
+Order No. 637 lacks any specific findings, supported by substantial record evidence, that every pipeline’s existing tariff provisions are unjust and unreasonable in accordance with section 5 and that the Commission’s proposed regulation will produce a just and reasonable result on every pipeline system.
+Indeed, Order No. 637 requires pipelines to propose to institute these major changes to existing just and reasonable tariffs without even mentioning section 5 of the NGA.

-The generic implementation segmentation in Order No. 637 was challenged, on rehearing, by pipelines that argued the Commission failed to comply with section 5 of the NGA.
+The generic implementation of segmentation in Order No. 637 was challenged, on rehearing, by pipelines that argued the Commission failed to comply with section 5 of the NGA.
 The Commission responded to that argument in Order No. 637-A by holding it made “a generic determination that the failure of a pipeline to permit segmentation would be unjust and unreasonable if the pipeline could operationally permit segmentation.”
 The Commission then clarified it had not concluded that any specific pipeline’s tariff was unjust and unreasonable, but rather that decision would be made in individual pipeline compliance filings.
 All pipelines were ordered to make filings either implementing segmentation or proving that implementing segmentation was not operationally feasible.
-These filings were required without a finding, supported by substantial evidence, that any pipeline’s tariff was unjust and unreasonable.
+Thus, these filings were clearly required without the necessary finding, supported by substantial evidence, that any pipeline’s tariff was unjust and unreasonable.

-In Order No. 637-B the Commission changed its course by expressly stating that it was relying on section 5 to require pipelines to implement segmentation or prove why segmentation was not operationally feasible.
+In Order No. 637-B, the Commission changed its course by expressly stating that it was relying on section 5 to require pipelines to implement segmentation or prove why segmentation was not operationally feasible.
 The Commission stated that ordering pipelines to provide information through the pro forma tariff filing process was an appropriate method for the Commission to gather information to decide whether a particular pipeline’s tariff provision was unjust and unreasonable.
 This finding was made despite this Court’s previous holding that the Commission can not rely upon other sections of the NGA to satisfy its obligations under section 5 of the NGA.
 The Commission also refused to provide pipelines guidance regarding the type of proof necessary to demonstrate that segmentation was not operationally feasible.
-The Commission’s refusal to define the precise evidentiary requirements pipelines were being held to was clearly enormous.
+The Commission’s refusal to define the precise evidentiary requirements to which pipelines would be held was clearly enormous.
 Again, the Commission failed to point to any record evidence that supported its conclusion that existing tariff provisions were unjust and unreasonable.